 Playing for a large crowd is exhilarating, and it can be awesome exposure for you and your band.
 The audiences at these shows are fans of music and come specifically to be entertained by one of their favorite groups.
 They appreciate music and will give you their attention.

-Almost always, however, these kinds of gigs pay very little to the opening acts.
+Almost always, however, these kinds of live gigs pay very little to the opening acts.
 That is the trade-off.
-You get exposure (and a chance to sell merchandise to a new audience), but you may not get much in terms of payment from the venue.
+You get exposure (and a chance to sell custom merch to a new audience), but you may not get much in terms of payment from the venue.

 If you’re only looking for a paycheck, then book your own solo gigs and forget about the high exposure low paying shows with major artists.

 Here’s the strategy I used to book high exposure music gigs opening for Rick Derringer, Kenny Wayne Shepherd, Joan Jett, Fuel, and many others.
-This same method will work for booking gigs at local venues as well.
+This same method will work for booking gigs at music festivals or a local venue.

 1. Find artists playing in your area that your style complements